 - John Wrathmell, Head of Strategy at New Economy Manchester

-The event will be chaired by Dr Jo Casebourne, Director of Development, Institute for Government.
+The event was chaired by Dr Jo Casebourne, Director of Development, Institute for Government.

 We would like to thank Grant Thornton for supporting this event.